napari/napari-plugin-devtools/README.md

 command line interface and the other is a pytest fixture.

 ### Command Line Interface (CLI) Usage
-CLI can be used by continuous integration (CI) pipelines to introduce quick verification of a plugins setup without any specific input required. it serves as a "sanity check".
+The CLI can be used by continuous integration (CI) pipelines to perform a quick verification of a plugins setup without any specific input required. it serves as a "sanity check".
 (Also accessible from python in validation.py)